ahloytan/cakedefi-tokensale/README.md

 5. Data fetching using axios, from Coin Gecko
 6. Unit testing using JEST
 7. To get the same results as provided in (https://gist.github.com/benzumbrunn/84738476972c85614fe7520cf2274fc6), go to "index.ts", comment out line 9 & 10, uncomment line 22, follow step 2, and run step 3.
 Current results is base off live market spot rates of the cryptocurrency
+8. SALE amount is rounded down, instead of rounded off or rounded up to ensure that trades are fair and consistent.
+If trades were rounded up or rounded off, traders could potentially receive more or less cryptocurrency than they are entitled to, which could lead to unfair advantages or disadvantages.